daveyarwood/java-midi-delayed-audio-example/README.md

 - Build the jar file for this example.
   - If you have [Boot](http://boot-clj.com), you can do this by running `boot build`.
 - Run the jar file with `java -jar target/server.jar`.
+(The location of the jar file may be different, depending on how you built it.)
 - This will run a "server" that is really just an infinite loop that will take action whenever you press the Enter key.

   Each time you press Enter, the server will play 3 piano notes (C, D, E), roughly in time (`Thread.sleep` is not accurate), and as each note is played, the server will also print which note it is playing.